-Despite our considerable efforts to reach a new agreement with SEIU Local 105, the union rejected our final contract offer and has voted to authorize a strike.
+Despite our considerable efforts to reach a new agreement with SEIU Local 105, the union continues to reject our efforts to settle a contract.

 Dealing with a strike is unpleasant for everyone involved but we hope you will continue reporting to work.

 We want to thank everyone for continuing to work hard during what is a very stressful time for all of us.
 We will keep you informed as things develop.
 In the meantime, if you have any questions, please feel free to contact your supervisor.

 Summary of the Company’s Final Offer

 - Our new offer includes 6% across-the-board wage increases in the first year.

 - In a good faith effort, Flagship offered a four percent wage increase over the next three years.

 - $350 spot bonus to be paid in February 2022.

 - Flagship offered to contribute 100% of the monthly health, dental, and vision benefits premiums for the employee and 75% of the monthly health, dental, and vision benefits premiums for the employee plus one other individual.